Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Integrations/acuity.md

 **Pre-authorize the Integration**

 To make the integration process smoother for customers, you can pre-authorize it by providing the necessary authorization credentials to obtain the access token.

 **Basic**
+ **Basic**

 1. Provide API key and API secret to authorize the integration.